emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 We would like to thank G. Wilson and the Software Carpentry instructor community for providing the initial inspiration for this paper and the discussion held at
 <https://github.com/swcarpentry/site/issues/797>.
-DL was funded by the Energy
+We thank K. Hinsen, G. Pugh,
-Biosciences institute and the National Center for Supercomputing Applications.
+and W. Turner for comments on the draft manuscript.
+DL was funded by the Energy Biosciences institute and the National Center for Supercomputing Applications.
 FM was funded by iDigBio (Integrated Digitized Biocollections), and therefore this material is based upon work supported by the National Science Foundation’s